This article is part of our Team & Company Headshots collection.

 The whole point is to put a real human face to your brand while keeping things visually consistent.
 When everyone's headshot looks like it was taken in the same session (even if it wasn't), your company looks polished and intentional.

-LinkedIn data consistently shows that profiles with professional-looking photos get dramatically more views and messages from recruiters than profiles without — which means your team members (and your brand by extension) get more visibility just by looking the part.
+LinkedIn data consistently shows that profiles with professional-looking photos get 36x more messages from recruiters than profiles without — which means your team members (and your brand by extension) get more visibility just by looking the part.

 When every headshot follows the same visual rules — similar crops, lighting, backgrounds, expressions — your team looks like a team, not a patchwork of random photos pulled from five different sources.